athowes/thesis/README.md

 Thanks for being interested!
 You can read either the [HTML](https://athowes.github.io/thesis/) or [PDF](https://athowes.github.io/thesis/main.pdf) version.
 I know, an overwhelming choice.
-It’s still a work in progress at the moment though, so I’d recommend checking back in January 2024 (post-submission) or March 2024 (post-defense) unless you love non-sequiturs.
+Depending on my appetite, it may be improved post-defense in March 2024.

 > How did you format this thesis?